Why Use Thousands of

 1. We do not have widely accepted glyphs for all other asteroids, and some don’t have glyphs at all.

 3. It is vital that your clients see the names of the asteroids you’ve added to their charts.
-The session will make more sense to them when they’re looking at the chart while re-listening to the recording you’d made for them during their session.
+The session will make more sense to them when they’re looking at the chart while re-listening to the live-recording you’d made for them during their session.
 If you have explained everything clearly, they will start to see the patterns for themselves.

 4. Using the actual names helps to demystify what should be a scientific process, if you want your clients’ psyches to accept your appraisals.
 Understanding leads to enlightenment.

 5. On contemplating the actual chart, your clients may later have revelations about what those asteroid names can mean for them currently within a context they hadn’t seen during the session.
+Associations can be personal, which is why you should always do chart appraisals with the client present (face-to-face or via the net) for live feedback so you can work the chart together, and offer a higher expression for some asteroids within the context of the chart.

 Seems Like a Lot of Work—